Lazaro549/Prog-Web-Intensivo/class/class09/README.md

 📝 notes:

--The **input** tag does not have a closing tag </input> It does not exist!
+- The **input** tag does not have a closing tag </input> It does not exist!

--The form must enclose all the controls; otherwise, the data will not be sent to the action.
+- The form must enclose all the controls; otherwise, the data will not be sent to the action.

 ## ⌨️ TP
 Calculation of fees